Vincent-ZHQ/CA-MSER/README.md

  4. Run. python crossval_SER.py

 ### citation
-If you find CA-MSER useful in your research, please consider citing:
+If you use our code or find our CA-MSER useful in your research, please consider citing:

     @article{zou2022speech,
       title={Speech Emotion Recognition with Co-Attention based Multi-level Acoustic Information},